linagora/linshare/documentation/EN/epics/new-admin-portal/story-13-admin-mange-user-profile.md

 *  In Personal profile page, i can see:
    *  In the right part, these fields are not editable: User type, Creation date, modification date, domain.
    *  The editable fields on the left including:
-      *  First name: text
+      *  First name: text, this field cannot be blank.
-      *  Last name: text
+      *  Last name: text, this field cannot be blank
       *  Role: Drop-down.
 Options list: Simple, Administrator
       *  Notification language: Drop-down.
 Option list: English, French, Russian
       *  Enable personal space: Check box.
 If i untick this box, the user cannot see Myspace section and cannot upload file to Myspace